What I'll learn

 The course gives you the chance to study for the Level 1 Certificate in Coaching Football too, which incorporates emergency response first aid and the safeguarding children workshop.

 Within your full-time timetable you will complete a minimum of 12 hours per week of professional coaching and/or football related activities.
 This includes participation in one of our representative teams.
 The BTEC Diploma in Sport is coursework based and you will need to complete all six units.

-The coaching content of the programme requires you to complete a significant number of hours within the structure of Oxford City FC outside normal timetabled hours.
+The coaching content of the programme requires you to complete a significant number of hours within the structure of Banbury United FC outside normal timetabled hours.

 You learn through practical participation on the coaching field supplemented by classroom delivery.

 Group work and portfolio building are regular activities throughout the programme linking your practical participation to theory.

 This is a combination of Football and Learning.
 Successful learners can progress to the Level 3 programme and continue to develop their football education.